 There are several “personality tests” on the market and selecting the right one can be confusing.
-I’m a little biased because I administer the Myers Briggs Type Indicator (MBTI) and find it to be the most valuable for our organization.
+One of the most effective tools we’ve used at WinterWyman is the Myers Briggs Type Indicator (MBTI).
 It is also one of the most widely used assessments by companies worldwide.
-It’s gratifying to use this test as part of my work with teams to help them to develop positive, healthy working relationships from the get-go.
+It’s especially helpful to teams in developing positive, healthy working relationships.

 WinterWyman has been incorporating the Myers Briggs Assessment into our onboarding process to help teams get a better understanding of each person’s natural personality preferences, creating awareness about the personalities among teams and how they impact day-to-day interactions and communication.
 MBTI results help us to see the world from a different perspective.

 Here are three ways Myers Briggs helps our organization build stronger relationships and improve the company culture.